OlavJDigranes/AdvancedGamesEngineering/AdvancedGamesEngineering/README.txt

 USAGE OF THE PLANETARY SYSTEM SIMULATOR:
-    - When you run the executable you will see a green menu with 4 input fields requireing inputs.
+    - When you run the executable (AdvancedGamesEngineering.exe) you will see a green menu with 4 input fields requireing inputs.
 The four fields represent the four initial aims in the rubrik.
 Using these parameters a planetary system is generated using simple physics calculations for gravitational pull and velocities of planets and moons.
       BE AWARE, NO INPUT DELIMITERS HAVE BEEN IMPLEMENTED.